majduk/howtos/apache/Readme.md

 ```

-# Reading part of a header into ENV
+## Reading part of a header into server environment
 ```

         RewriteEngine On